Laz4rz/GPT-2/README.md

   Also:
   - the positional embeddings are learned the way they are noisy in the original model tells that its undertrained
-  - layer norms are before, not after blocks this is because clean residual pathways are a desirable architecture choice this allows gradients to flow from the very top uninterrupted, due to addition just passing them down
+  - layer notexts are before, not after blocks this is because clean residual pathways are a desirable architecture choice this allows gradients to flow from the very top uninterrupted, due to addition just passing them down
-  - layer norm was added after final self attention
+  - layer notext was added after final self attention
   - h in module dict is the whole gray block
   - mlp is map, attention is reduce